DavidC0rtes/VITAMIN/README.md

 In case a developer wants to extend VITAMIN with a new model formalism, all that is needed is to add a corresponding folder inside the models folder.
 Inside such a folder then, the developers can implement -- as they prefer -- the parsers for the new models to be included in VITAMIN.

-### Model Checking component
+### Verification component

-In the model checking component folder, all the Python scripts to perform the actual verification of the logics and models supported in VITAMIN are present.
+In the verification component folder, all the Python scripts to perform the actual verification of the logics and models supported in VITAMIN are present.

 In case a developer wants to extend VITAMIN with a new verification mechanism, all that is needed is to add a corresponding folder inside the model checking component folder.
 Inside such a folder then, the developers can implement -- as they prefer -- the algorithms to achieve the verification of models against formulas.